rferstl/CSharp.Rop.Generic.Result/README.md

 # CSharp.Rop.GenericResult

-This library started as a copy of the excellent library of Vladimir Khorikov [CSharpFunctionalExtensions](https://github.com/vkhorikov/CSharpFunctionalExtensions).
+This library started as a copy of the excellent library from Vladimir Khorikov [CSharpFunctionalExtensions](https://github.com/vkhorikov/CSharpFunctionalExtensions).

 The idea of "Railway Oriented Programming" by Scott Vlashin https://fsharpforfunandprofit.com/rop/ has proven to be very useful in our project.